 Explore the Wonders of Masai Mara

-Located in southwest Kenya, the world-famous Masai Mara is one of the world’s most renowned wildlife destinations, known for its breathtaking landscapes and diverse wildlife.
+Located in southwest Kenya, Masai Mara is one of the world’s most renowned wildlife destinations known for its breathtaking landscapes and diverse wildlife.
 It is a large national game reserve situated in Narok County, Kenya.
-As a part of the greater Maasai Mara ecosystem, it forms a continuous stretch with Tanzania’s Serengeti National Park, creating a perfect backdrop for the annual wildebeest migration
+As a part of the greater Maasai Mara ecosystem, it forms a continuous stretch with Tanzania’s Serengeti National Park, creating a perfect backdrop for the annual wildebeest migration.

 The reserve is named after the Maasai people, who are the ancestral inhabitants of the area, and the River Mara, which runs through it.
 The major rivers in the reserve include the Mara River, Sand River, and Talek River.
 The word ‘Mara’ means ‘spotted’ in the local Maasai language, a reference to the scattered trees and shrubs that dot the Masai Mara landscape.